wujj0326/COVID_Risk_Competition/README.md

 ```
 ### Data

-The Raw Data are all stored in their corresponding URL
+The Raw Data are all stored in their corresponding URL.

 Moreover, the LSTM model would generate the predicted values that would be used in the Get_risk_score.ipynb

 ### Prerequisites